 Maintaining Dental Bridges

 Dental bridges provide long-lasting dental solutions.
-However, it is essential to replace them every 5 to 15 years, depending on the level of maintenance.
+However, it is essential to replace them every 5 to 15 years, depending on the level of maintenance; says this dentist who does dental implants in Chesapeake VA.
 To ensure durability, patients should follow these tips:• Avoid chewing hard substances on the treated area to prevent any form of damage.• Brush, floss, and clean the natural teeth and dental bridge.
 Professional cleaning is required as well, which maybe twice a year.

 The Bottom Line